NBA legend Karl Malone once referred to golf as a waste of pasture land.

 Maybe I’d like golf more if I could afford a $2,000 set of clubs made from materials used to build rocket ships or if I owned a driver that compared in size to the clubs used during war in the Middle Ages.

 Another summer sport is tennis, but I’ve yet to find anyone who plays at my level, which is below beginner, by the way.
 Besides, my wrists and elbows hurt enough without going out of my way to wear out my body or to encourage heat stroke.

 I’m sure boating has some negatives too, but of course I’m blind to them.
 I love houseboating the way a fat man loves Sara Lee because it satisfies something deep inside.
 One of the biggest advantages to my favorite summer sport is that houseboating involves spending time with my entire family, unlike the previously mentioned sports.

 Still not convinced?
-Let’s keep going with other activities.
+Let’s keep going with other summer activities.

 Walking is something I do enjoy, but mostly when it involves marinas.
 I’d easily walk a mile without realizing it if it involved checking out other front decks.
 I’m not a big fan of jogging and I have no desire to ever run a marathon—probably because I’ve never had a runner’s high.
 That must be one very powerful rush of endorphins because I know a lot of runners who live for this sport.

 In my opinion, cycling combines the worst of walking and jogging.
 Bicycle riders think they’re peddling at a pretty good clip and they are—compared to walking—but they’re still holding up auto traffic.
 I know.
 I know.
 They have a right to the roads, too.
 Fine, but something’s got to give and I’m guessing it’s going to be the two-wheelers.